boazsegev/plezi-website/docs/guides/templates.html.md

 But that's not all, each controller is also a "channel" which can broadcast to everyone who's connected to it.

-Here's a websocket chat-room server using Plezi, comeplete with minor authentication (requires a chat handle):
+Here's a WebSocket chat-room server using Plezi, complete with minor authentication (requires a chat handle):

 ```ruby
 require 'plezi'